Posted on 10/30/2025

 Photo Credit: manateecf.org

-Heaps of residents, business owners, organizations, and volunteers have been actively clearing debris from streets, supporting neighbors, and organizing resources for those in need.
-The Manatee Community Foundation has played an invaluable role in coordinating relief funds, offering cleanup supplies, and distributing resources like bottled water and non-perishable food to those affected.
+Heaps of residents, business owners, organizations, and volunteers actively cleared debris from streets, supporting neighbors, and organizing resources for those in need.
+The Manatee Community Foundationplayed an invaluable role in coordinating relief funds, offering cleanup supplies, and distributing resources like bottled water and non-perishable food to those affected.

-FEMA and other agencies such as the Florida Department of Transportation are making structural assessments and providing cleanup assistance from storm damage, while utility crews work to restore power in phases across the island.
-This collaboration aims to make the island safe and accessible by the end of the year.
+FEMA and other agencies such as the Florida Department of Transportation made structural assessments and provided cleanup assistance from storm damage, while utility crews worked to restore power in phases across the island.
+This collaboration aimed to make the island safe and accessible by the end of 2024.

 Status of Infrastructure & Public Spaces